vitaly-t/pg-promise/README.md

 If this provision gets in the way of using a mock-up framework for your tests, you can force the library to deactivate most of the locks by setting `noLocking=true` within the options.

+---
+#### capTX

+By default, all commands within automated transactions are executed in low case.
+If you want them to be executed capitalized instead, set `capTX = true`.
+This is purely a cosmetic feature.

 ## Library de-initialization